 With MathType you can insert equations into iBooks Author by using the Insert Equation command.
 Editing an equation is easy -- just double-click.

-iBooks Author is a Mac app that allows you to create ebooks for the iPad.
+iBooks Author is a Mac app that allows you to create ebooks for the iPad or for Mac OS X Mavericks.
 Inserting equations into iBooks Author is very convenient because of its integration with MathType.

 With MathType and iBooks Author you can:

 - Add an equation to iBooks Author. iBooks Author makes it very easy to insert MathType equations with a keyboard shortcut or the Insert MathType Equation command.
 How-to

 - Edit equations in iBooks Author.
 It's as easy as a double-click.
 How-to